Sleep Hygiene Tools

 The common pushback here is: "I drink coffee all day and sleep fine."
 That may be true in a narrow sense — you fall asleep, you wake up, you function.
 But there's a layer beneath that which sleep labs have been documenting for decades.

-Caffeine's primary mechanism in the brain is blocking adenosine receptors.
-Adenosine is the molecule your brain accumulates across the waking day — it's the biological signal for "time to sleep."
-The more adenosine builds up, the stronger the pressure to rest.
-Caffeine doesn't remove that pressure; it just puts tape over the sensor.
+Caffeine's primary mechanism is blocking adenosine receptors.
+Adenosine is the molecule your brain accumulates across the waking day — the biological signal for "time to sleep."
+The more it builds up, the stronger the pressure to rest.
+Caffeine doesn't remove that pressure; it blocks the sensor.
 The adenosine is still there, waiting.

 So if you're sleeping but feel like sleep isn't doing much for you, afternoon caffeine is the first variable worth controlling.